outdreamer/build-a-cure/docs/tasks/function_to_do.md

 ## examples to make

+  - add diagram for intent-matching

-  - example of applying problem-structure interface
+  - example of applying problem-structure interface: https://en.wikipedia.org/wiki/Anti-pattern
     - these are examples of contradiction/error types of the system-optimizing insight 'align relevant intents', which have the structural problem type 'misalignment' of the concept 'relevance':
-      - local & global intents (local efficiency/fulfillment of local incentives/priorities, at the expense of global inefficiency/lack of fulfillment of global priorities/requirements/incentives, by allocating local solution side effects to global entities): https://en.wikipedia.org/wiki/Anti-pattern
+      - local & global intents (local efficiency/fulfillment of local incentives/priorities, at the expense of global inefficiency/lack of fulfillment of global priorities/requirements/incentives, by allocating local solution side effects to global entities)
       - misaligning prioritization & intent (over-prioritize job duties like monitoring, to benefit the manager) that doesnt align with other intents (subordinate productivity) which benefit the company
       - imbalance/missing/disconnection from related objects (criticism & solution, solution & responsibility)
       - mis-aligning functionality (learning/potential) with requirement (repeating task)